 Schedule a Consultation

-Dr. Papel, Dr. Kontis, and Dr. Brown are board-certified surgeons in the Baltimore area.
-They have all performed many successful eyelid surgeries.
-To learn more about blepharoplasty and how it could be beneficial to you, contact our team at the Aesthetic Center At Woodholme to schedule your consultation.
+DR. PAPEL, DR. KONTIS, and DR. BROWN are board-certified surgeons in the Baltimore area.
+They have all performed many successful eyelid procedures.
+To learn more about eyelid surgery and how it could be beneficial to you, contact our team at the AESTHETIC CENTER AT WOODHOLME to SCHEDULE YOUR CONSULTATION for blepharoplasty in Baltimore.

 Dr. Ira D. Papel is certified in Head and Neck Surgery.
 Dr. Papel earned his B.A. from Johns Hopkins University and his M.D. from Boston University of Medicine.
 He completed a residency at the Johns Hopkins Hospital in Otolaryngology-Head and Neck Surgery and a fellowship at the University of California, San Francisco in Facial Plastic and Reconstructive Surgery.
 Dr. Papel is considered an international expert in rhinoplasty, revision rhinoplasty, and facial aesthetic surgery.